 The iron steamship Theme was launched from the yard of McIlwaine Lewis & Co, Belfast (yard No.21) in March 1884 for her owners W.A.
 Grainger of Belfast.
-A small coastal steamship, she measured 159.2′ x 23.0′ x 11.3’ and her tonnage was 322 gross tons, 140 net tons.
+A small coastal steamship, she measured 159.2′ x 23.0′ x 11.3′ and her tonnage was 322 gross tons, 140 net tons.
 The vessel was powered by a 2 cylinder compound steam engine manufactured by the builders generating 60 registered horse power.
-Following a succession of owners and name changes of Volante, Cultra, returning to Theme in 1914 and finally Glenann in 1915 she was purchased by the Antrim Iron Ore Company of Belfast and she remained in their ownership until her loss.
+Following a succession of owners and name changes of Volante, Cultra, returning to Theme in 1914 and finally Glenann in 1915 when she was purchased by the Antrim Iron Ore Company of Belfast.
+She remained in their ownership until her loss.

 On Thursday 21st January, 1932 the Glenann was on a voyage from Belfast to Glasgow to pick up a cargo, when she ran aground in thick fog near Kilmory on the south coast of Arran.